betler/g-mail-relay-api/README.md

 | forApplicationId | String | If you want to pick a sending configuration different for each application that is sending emails, this field sets a custom ID that identifies this configuration.
 Can't be set at the same time as `forFrom`. |
 | forMessageType   | String | If you want to pick a sending configuration different for each application that is sending emails, but the same application has to use different addresses, this field sets a custom message type that identifies this configuration.
 Can't be set if `forApplicationId` is not set. |

-There is a configuration example in XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+There are configuration examples [here](https://github.com/betler/g-mail-relayer/tree/master/src/main/resources/samples/config).

-también tengo que decir lo del async en smtp

 ## Server matching algorithm